MatiasStorm/PageReplacementSim/README.md

 ### FIFO (First In First Out)
 This algorithm selects the first physical page that was loaded to be overwritten if a page fault occurs.

-### LRU (Last Recently Used)
+### LRU (Least Recently Used)
-This algorithm selects the last recently used physical page to be overwritten when a page fault occurs.
+This algorithm selects the least recently used physical page to be overwritten when a page fault occurs.

 ## Run
 run `python main.py`